 If you satisfy the legislative requirements for Entrepreneurs Relief your effective rate of tax payable on the gain made following a sale of shares will be reduced to 10%.

 Entrepreneurs Relief is available for up to £10 million lifetime gains, potentially a £1 million tax saving.
 Couples, i.e. husbands, wives and civil partners, are each eligible for up to £10 million of lifetime gains if they each satisfy the relevant conditions at the time of sale.

-We set out below an outline of the legislative requirements.
-When we act for you we will review the legislative requirements and look to follow through the tax requirements into the legal documents we review or draft.
+When we act for you we will review the legislative requirements and follow through the tax requirements into the legal documents we review or draft.

 Entrepreneurs Relief for trading company share sales

 - The company, or the holding company of a trading group, is trading;

 - The taxpayer has been, for at least one year, an:

 - Officer of the company or subsidiary, or

 - Employee of the company or subsidiary, and

 - The taxpayer holds, for a year, over 5% of the ordinary voting share capital.